-What’s more, they’re running Mastering the Art of Kindness classes in partnership with The School of Life over the summer and they invited me to work with them to help spread the word (you can see below for said word, how to book information and where your money goes.)
+What’s more, they ran Mastering the Art of Kindness classes in partnership with The School of Life over the summer of 2016 and they invited me to spread the word

 The report, Mastering the Art of Kindness, makes for interesting reading.